Please view our Student Handbook for the most updated policies.

 Housing Contract Cancellation

 Housing contract cancellation requests must be submitted online through myStevens, clicking the housing icon and choosing the “Cancellation Request Form”.
 After this form is submitted, the Office of Residence Life will approve or deny the cancellation request within 3 business days.
-If you are cancelling your current assignment, and your cancellation is granted, you are required to move out within 48 hours.
+If you are canceling your current assignment, and your cancellation is granted, you are required to move out within 48 hours.
 Please provide supporting documentation for the request (if applicable).

 Approved Housing Contract Cancellation